abefilm/ABEFILM-TMDB/README.md

 ## Example API URL

-Fetch popular action movies released in 2024 in the US:
+Fetch popular action movies released in 2024 in the US: ?with_genres=28&region=US&primary_release_year=2024&sort_by=popularity.desc

+---

+## Support & Contribution

+Feel free to open issues or pull requests to help improve the project.

+---

+Thank you for using **ABEFILM** — your Blogger-based gateway to movies and TV shows powered by TMDB!